Vets-Who-Code/hacktober-list-2022/README.md

 # HacktoberFest 2022

 Thank you for choosing support Hacktoberfest with VetsWhoCode.
 We have a few projects we could can help use with.
 There will also be reviewers for each repository.
-Please select the hacktoberfest tags so you can get credit. **PLEASE DO ONE PR PER ISSUE**
+Please select the hacktoberfest tags so you can get credit. **PLEASE DO ONE Pull Request PER ISSUE**.

 ## Web Curriculum
 Reviewers for this will be [Schuster Braun](https://github.com/axecopfire) and [Mike White](https://github.com/myquite).